csqcode/purple-team-homelab/README.md

 # purple-team-homelab
-This homelab aims to emulate a Security Operations Center using realistic attack chains and building detections across Splunk and Suricata.
+This homelab aims to emulate security scenarios that enterprises may face using realistic attack chains and building detection across Splunk and Suricata.

 ## Hardware
 - Dell Latitude 3310 (Isolator)